-As defined by the RHNA process, Laguna Woods' new construction need for the 2021 to 2029 planning period has been established at 997 new units, distributed among the four income categories as shown in Table AA.
+As defined by the RHNA process, Laguna Woods' new construction need for the 2021 to 2029 planning period has been established at 997 new units, distributed among the four income categories as shown in Table AA.AB.
+Of the 127 Very Low Income units included in the City's RHNA, approximately 50 percent (or 63 units) should be made available to Extremely Low Income households.
 The City will continue to provide sites for a mix of single-family, multifamily and mixed-use housing, supported by a variety of programs to enhance affordability, to accommodate its RHNA and contribute toward addressing the growing demand for housing in the Southern California region.